mjfrigaard/storybench-posts/16-rideshare-eda/README.md

 ### Import

 These files are huge, so we took a 10% sample.
-We also removed all missing data because some rides occured outside Chicago.
+We also removed all missing data because some rides occurred outside Chicago.
 Read more about this in the data dictionary [here](https://data.cityofchicago.org/Transportation/Transportation-Network-Providers-Trips/m6dm-c72p).

 ![](images/pickup-centroid-latitude.png)<!-- -->